2i2c-org/docs/admin/community/events.md

    - Has a similar event (number of users and pattern) happened on the hub before (yes/no/don't know)?

 2. Quotas:
-   - Should the current per-user storage quotas be increased for the event (if not explicitly requested, they default to 10 GB)?
+   - Should the current per-user home storage quotas be increased for the event (if not explicitly requested, they default to 10 GB)?
    - Should the `shared` and `shared-public` quotas be increased?
    - How much data do you expect users to be storing in their home directories (if known)?